-- For Internet safety for adults and children seeing Protect Your Personal Privacy and other articles on the JFI website. - Having an unlisted or unpublished telephone number and address. - If you must put the telephone number in the telephone book, excluding the address. - Having all bills and credit card accounts sent to the office or a post office box. - Avoiding use of the title "Judge" on your personal checks, credit cards, airline tickets, etc. - Requesting that your name not be included in the city directory. - Asking federal census takers to exclude your social security number and other relevant information from published lists. - Avoiding use of the home address on driver's license, checkbook, return address, and telephone book.
-Some use a post office box or office address. - Shredding identifying personal papers. - Removing any mailing labels containing your name and home address from subscription magazines before taking them to the courthouse. - Not displaying photographs of your family in your office where visitors can see them, but turning them towards you.
+- Checking your newest state or territory laws on how to avoid having your home address on the Internet - Seeing the newest Judicial Family Institute (JFI) website articles on cybersecurity. - For Internet safety for adults and children seeing Protect Your Personal Privacy and other articles on the JFI website. - Having an unlisted or unpublished telephone number and address. - If you must put your telephone number in a directory of any kind, excluding your address. - Having all bills and credit card accounts sent to the office or a post office box. - Avoiding use of the home address on driver's license, checkbook, return address, and telephone book.
+Some use a post office box or office address. - Shredding identifying personal papers.

+- Removing any mailing labels containing your name and home address from subscription magazines before taking them to the courthouse or home recycling bin. - Displaying photographs of your family in your office facing you, where visitors cannot see them. - Avoiding use of the title "Judge" on personal checks, credit cards, airline tickets, etc. - Requesting that your name not be included in the city directory. - Asking federal census takers to exclude your social security number and other relevant information from published lists if possible.